Kwame McKenzie

-Kwame Julius McKenzie is a British-Canadian psychiatrist employed as the CEO of Wellesley Institute, a policy think tank based in Toronto, Ontario.
-Born in the United Kingdom, McKenzie is a physician and full professor in the Department of Psychiatry at the University of Toronto.
+Kwame Julius McKenzie is a British-Canadian psychiatrist employed as the CEO of Wellesley Institute, a policy think tank based in Toronto, Ontario, Canada.
+McKenzie is a full professor in the Department of Psychiatry at the University of Toronto.
 He has worked as physician, researcher, policy advisor, journalist and broadcaster.

 Biography

 Early life and education

-McKenzie was born in Southall in West London to Vida Louise McKenzie and Arthur McKenzie who immigrated to the UK from the Caribbean in the late 1950s.
-He attended Villiers High School, London and then Southampton University Medical School.
+McKenzie was born in Southall, West London, England, to Vida Louise McKenzie and Arthur McKenzie, who had immigrated to the UK from the Caribbean in the late 1950s.
+He attended Villiers High School, London, and then Southampton University Medical School.

 Career

 McKenzie was appointed as the CEO of the Wellesley Institute in May 2014.
 He has worked a policy advisor across various levels of government, including provincial, federal and international.

 Mental health and equity

 He served as Chair of the Council of Canadian Academies’ panel on Mental Health and Medical Assistance in Dying, Chair of the Health Equity External Advisory Committee at Health Quality Ontario and was appointed Commissioner at the Ontario Human Rights Commission in June 2016.

 He serves as a member of Employment and Social Development Canada's National Advisory Council on Poverty, and is a Co-chair of the Expert Task Force on Substance Misuse under Health Canada.
 He is the Medical Director of Health Equity at the Centre for Addiction and Mental Health (CAMH).
 He formerly sat on the Board of Directors of the Ontario Hospital Association, and on the Transition Planning Special Committee.
 He also serves on the Ontario Health Data Council for the Ontario Ministry of Health and Long-Term Care.

-McKenzie was Chair of the Research and Evaluation Advisory Committee for the universal basic income pilot program in Ontario in 2017.
+McKenzie was Chair of the Research and Evaluation Advisory Committee for the universal basic income pilot programme in Ontario in 2017.
 He has been a member of the board for United Way Toronto.